Humanizr/Humanizer/readme.md

-Humanizer is a small framework that helps .Net developer turn their otherwise geeky strings, type names, enum fields, date fields into a human friendly format.
+Humanizer is a small framework that helps .Net developer turn their otherwise geeky strings, type names, enum fields, date fields ETC into a human friendly format.

 ##Installation
 You can install Humanizer as a nuget package: `Install-Package Humanizer`

 ##Usage
-Humanizer is basically a set of extension methods, currently available on <code>String</code>, <code>Enum</code> and <code>DateTime</code>.
-Over time, I will try to make this a one-stop shop for user-friendly developers!!
+Humanizer is a set of extension methods, currently available on `String`, `Enum`, `DateTime` and `int` and turns them from computer friendly into human friendly format (and vice versa).

-###String Extensions###
+###Humanize Strings###
 String extensions are at the heart of this micro-framework.
-The foundation of this was set in the [BDDFY framework][3] where class names, method names and properties are turned into human readable sentences.
+The foundation of this was set in the [BDDfy framework](http://teststack.github.com/TestStack.BDDfy/) where class names, method names and properties are turned into human readable sentences.

     "PascalCaseInputStringIsTurnedIntoSentence".Humanize() => "Pascal case input string is turned into sentence"